 - The local transportation safe harbor will expand and modify mileage limits for rural areas

 With respect to proposed changes to the CMP rules, the proposal incorporates a new exception for beneficiary inducements regarding telehealth technologies provided to certain in-home dialysis patients.
 OIG also noted that the proposed changes to the local transportation safe harbor and new patient engagement safe harbor would also serve as exceptions under CMP’s prohibition of beneficiary inducement.

 The public currently has the opportunity to provide feedback to HHS on the proposed regulations before the final regulations will be enacted.
 HHS will be accepting feedback on these proposed changes up until 75 days from the date of publication in the Federal Register, which is currently scheduled for October 17.

 If you have any questions regarding the proposed regulations or their impact on healthcare arrangements, please contact the authors of this blog.

-Milada Goturi and Christina Randolph are members of Thompson Coburn’s Health Care group.
+Milada Goturi is a member of Thompson Coburn’s Health Care group.